fburic/candia/README.md

 experiment directory `root_dir`.

 Please read through the next steps to see which parameters are relevant at each step.
-A full configuraiton file is provided in the test experiment.
+A full configuration file is provided in the test experiment.
+More information may be found in the CANDIA article Supplemental Information.

-The scripts are expected to be run from the CANDIA top-level directory.
+The scripts are **expected to be run from the CANDIA top-level directory**.

 ### 1. Convert DIA scan files from mzML to CSV